BasedLinux/bsd/doc/manual/source/development/json-guideline.md

 { "outputs": { "bin": {}, "out": {} } }
 ```

 The first item is the default output.
-Deriving this information from the outputs ordering is not great, but this is how Nix currently happens to work.
+Deriving this information from the outputs ordering is not great, but this is how Bsd currently happens to work.
 While it is possible for a JSON parser to preserve the order of fields, we can not rely on this capability to be present in all JSON libraries.

 This representation is extensible and preserves the ordering: